verus-lang/verus-analyzer/verus_syntax_update.md

 Inside the `crates` directory, we need to modify several crates, but most changes will be made on the `parser` and `syntax` crates.

 1. Update `syntax/rust.ungram` with the new syntax.
 Also, update `xtask/src/codegen/grammar/ast_src.rs` for newly introduced tokens if there are any.
+  - In particular, you will need to update the `keywords` list for new keywords to be available

 2. Run `cargo xtask codegen grammar` to  auto-generate `crates/syntax/ast/generated/*` and `crates/parser/src/syntax_kind/generated.rs` files.
   - This relies on these files `xtask/src/codegen/grammar/{ast_src.rs,sourcegen_vst.rs}`